dimpon/gaal/README.md

 It is a POC project.

-Modular monolith Architecture with Microservices features.
+Modular monolith Architecture with strict Architecture boundaries.
 ### Tech steck
 - Java 11
 - Spring Boot 2.1.9